decatur/formchen/README.md

 # CSS Styling

-The generated form is optimized for CSS Grid styling.
+The generated form is optimized for [CSS Grid Layout](https://developer.mozilla.org/de/docs/Web/CSS/CSS_Grid_Layout).

-Note: Do not confuse Grid styling with the grid-chen web component.
+Note: Do not confuse CSS Grid Layout with the [GridChen](https://github.com/decatur/GridChen) web component.

 The following classes are used.